sudu87/Microbial-ecology-of-the-transplanted-human-lung/README.md

 * Python 2.7 comes pre-installed with macOS and Ubuntu.
 * For MS Windows, follow the [installation instructions](https://docs.python.org/3/using/windows.html).
 * For MS Windows 10 now comes with Bash Shell scripting option.
-Intiate this by typing:
+Initiate this by typing the following on the Command prompt window
 ```
 #!/bin/bash
 ```
+* Genocrunch is a web application.
+To use it you need to create a free account.
+Further instructions can be found at https://genocrunch.epfl.ch/home/doc

 The analysis is divided into 2 parts: